 Julius Caesar was so popular with the Roman people that the Senate named him dictator for life.
 For five hundred years, the Roman government relied on two consuls serving one-year terms and taking advice from the Senate.
-Julius Caesar ruled without considering Roman tradition or consulting with the Senate.
-In 44BCE, a group of enraged senators stabbed the dictator to death.
+But as dictator, Julius Caesar ruled without considering Roman tradition or having to consult the Senate.
+Finally, in 44bce, a group of enraged senators stabbed the dictator to death.

-Caesar’s will decreed that Octavian would be his heir and must be treated as his son.
+Caesar’s will decreed that Octavian would be his heir and was to be treated as his adopted son.
 Caesar’s decision made Octavian one of the richest men in Rome.
-It also provided Octavian with something even more valuable: the right to call himself Caesar.
+It also gave Octavian something even more valuable: the right to call himself Caesar.

 Two months after Julius Caesar’s murder, Octavian came to Rome to claim his inheritance, but Marc Antony dismissed the young man.
-Octavian spent the next several months gaining support with the Roman people.
+Octavian spent the next several months gaining support from the Roman people.
 He also raised an army.
-Soldiers throughout the empire were loyal—not to Rome—but to Caesar.
-By the end of 44BCE, both Marc Antony and Octavian commanded armies, but the two men avoided civil war by making a deal.
+Soldiers throughout the empire were loyal—not to Rome—but to the name Caesar.
+By the end of 44BCE, Marc Antony and Octavian commanded armies, but the two men avoided civil war by making a deal.

 Octavian earned the loyalty of the Roman soldiers by providing the men with land.
 The soldiers retired, but because Octavian was Caesar, he knew he could count on their support if the Senate challenged his authority.

-Caesar Augustus ruled for 41 years, a period when Rome developed into a military empire, so historians consider him to be the first Roman Emperor.
-Caesar Augustus restored peace and order to Rome after years of civil war.
-He made sure the lands throughout the empire were well run, and taxes were fair.
+Caesar Augustus ruled for 41 years, a period that saw Rome develop into a military empire, so historians consider him the first Roman Emperor.
+He restored peace and order to Rome after years of civil war, ensuring the lands throughout the empire were well-run and that taxes were fair.
 He built roads and bridges, government buildings, and massive public baths.
-He said, “I left Rome a city of marble, though I found it a city of bricks.”
+“I left Rome a city of marble,” Caesar said, “though I found it a city of bricks.”

-Rome developed into a great empire its army was so powerful that it protected citizens from attack from the tribes who lived beyond the empire.
-Historian Edward Gibbon later described the two hundred years of peace that began with the rule of Caesar Augustus as the Pax Romana, or the “Peace of Rome.”
+Rome’s army was so powerful that it protected citizens from attack from the tribes who lived beyond the empire.
+Historian Edward Gibbon later described the two hundred-years of peace that began with the rule of Caesar Augustus as the Pax Romana, or the “Peace of Rome.”

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.